pheymann/paulheymann-website/_drafts/rent-inflation-and-how-to-fight-it.md

 title: Rent control or how to fix exploding rents
 date:   2019-05-24
 categories: economy
-head_title: Rent control or how to fix exploding rents
+head_title: Rent control or how to tame exploding rents
-meta_description: What is rent control and how effective is it at reducing rent and price growth in metropolitan areas.
+meta_description: Exploding rents and the try to tame them with rent control.
+But is it any good?
 meta_keywords: Economy,Rent,Rent Control,Real-Estate,Hamburg
 permalink: /:categories/:title
 ---

 More and more people wish to live in metropolitan areas around the world.
 In pursuit of better jobs, more cultural opportunities and a better life in general, they start to look for a home just to realise how expensive these places have become.
-On the other hand, residents have to fear that they cannot afford their current places anymore.
-To stop or at least slow down this development many cities started to employ rent control as counter measure.
-But the question is: Did that work?
-In this blog post, we try to find an answer.
+On the other hand, local residents have to fear that they cannot afford their current places anymore.
+To stop or at least slow down this development many cities started to employ rent control as a counter measure.
+But the question is, did it work?

 ## Why am I interested in this topic in the first place?
-I am interested in the economics of the rent control market for a while now.
+I am interested in the economics of rent control for a while now.
 Mainly because I moved to one of Germany's largest metropolitan areas, Hamburg.
 You can find more than 5 million people here, almost 2 million living in the city itself leading to a population density of **2430 citizens per square kilometer** [1].
-That of course leads to a problem people experiencing in many high-demand regions over the world like New York City or London.
+That of course leads to a problem people experiencing in many high-demand areas all over the world like New York City or London.
 Sky-rocketing rents.
 My wife and I started out in a newly built apartment which cost us well over 30% of our net income and was located 45 minutes outside of the city center were I was working.
 Only through connections and a lot of luck, were we able to find a flat that is close to work and priced under 30% net income.

 Taking into account that Hamburg, like many European cities, has rent controls in place, that experience made me ask myself the questions *How does the rental market and especially rent control work?* and *How to contain the insane rent growth?*